citation-file-format/citation-file-format/index.md

 (WSSSPE5.1)](http://wssspe.researchcomputing.org.uk/wssspe5-1/) (6 September
 2017, Manchester, UK).
-The group discussed the potential and outlined requirements for a format for machine-readable CITATION files, and has authored a blog post on the subject, which will be published on the [blog](http://software.ac.uk/blog/) of the [Software Sustainability Institute](http://software.ac.uk/).
+The group discussed the potential and outlined requirements for a format for machine-readable CITATION files, and has authored a [blog post](https://software.ac.uk/blog/2017-12-12-standard-format-citation-files) on the subject, published on the [blog](http://software.ac.uk/blog/) of the [Software Sustainability Institute](http://software.ac.uk/).

 Members of the group were: